-A person who has physical contact or face to face contact with children in work outlined above in 3.2, including schools.
+A person who has physical contact or face-to-face contact with children in work outlined above in 4.2.1 including Schools.
 This may include volunteer work.
-A child-related worker may commence work once they have completed the WWCC application process.
-An application is completed when the online application form is complete and the worker's identity has been proven at the NSW motor registry and the fee has been paid (if in paid work).
+An application is completed when the online application form is complete and the worker's identity has been proven at Services NSW and the fee has been paid (if in paid work).
 If staff are unclear if their role is child-related they should speak with the Principal.